Business Industry and Information Technology

 Water Treatment & Distribution

-Drinking-Water Treatment & Distribution: The drinking water treatment and distribution certificate program is designed to provide skills and training to current and future water system employees.
+Learn the skills and knowledge needed to become a water system employee.
 Students can learn about treatment plant functions including pumping water, engineering systems, treatment strategies, dosing calculations, and meeting state standards.

 Water Treatment